jlevy/og-equity-compensation/README.md

   - 🚧 Definition, links, and expansion on this.
     Qualified small business stock?
     What’s that?
 Is that any stock in a small business?
     How small?
+What’s a small business in relation to a start-up?
     When does exercising qualify for this benefit?
     When doesn’t it?

 ## Taxes on Stock and Options